Toki-Labs/XTween/README.md

 >Update|0.8ms|0.8ms|1.2ms|1.7ms
 >Total|122B/0.8ms|0.6MB/0.8ms|406.4KB/1.2ms|4.9MB/1.7ms
 >
->XTween does not produce Garbage because it uses Pooling. and had good performance at cpu
+>XTween does not produce Garbage because it uses Pooling. and XTween is good performance at cpu.

 __Code Compare__
  >__Other Tweener Code__